Confirm-Solutions/imprint/docs/design/model/model.md

 The user is then responsible for constructing grid-points in the log-hazard space.
 This promise is solely between the user and the `model` of interest;
-the rest of the `kevlar` framework does not use the context of a `GridRange` object for a given `model`, since they must be agnostic to the `model` types.
+the rest of the `imprint` framework does not use the context of a `GridRange` object for a given `model`, since they must be agnostic to the `model` types.

 __In summary__: